-The Protecting Tenants at Foreclosure Act of 2009 (PTFA) ensures that if you're renting a home that goes through a foreclosure, you have enough time to find a new place to live.
-Under this federal law, tenants may stay in the property for the duration of an existing lease or at least an additional 90 days after a foreclosure, depending on the circumstances.
+The federal Protecting Tenants at Foreclosure Act of 2009 (PTFA) ensures that if you're renting a home that goes through foreclosure, you'll have enough time to find a new place to live.
+Under this law, tenants may stay in the property for the duration of an existing lease or at least an additional 90 days after a foreclosure, depending on the circumstances.

 Before the PTFA, most renters—even those with leases—had to move out of a rented property after the landlord went through a foreclosure.
 Eviction following the foreclosure usually happened rather quickly because of a common rule in most states: the "first in time, first in right" rule

-After the economic crisis began in 2007, millions of homes went into foreclosure and tenants often found themselves quickly put out on the street.
+After the economic crisis began in 2007, millions of homes went into foreclosure, and tenants often found themselves quickly put out on the street.
 To assist tenants in this predicament, President Obama signed the PTFA into law on May 20, 2009.
 Once the PTFA went into effect, a bank that took over a property after the landlord failed to make the loan payments was no longer able to kick the tenants out right away.
-But then the PTFA expired on December 31, 2014.
+But the PTFA expired on December 31, 2014.

 Importantly, the PTFA also provides that if state law gives a more generous amount of time for renters to stay in the home, that longer period applies.
 (To learn more about tenants' rights in foreclosure, see Rights of Renters in Foreclosure.)

-In the years after the PTFA expired, some states—like Illinois and North Carolina—implemented their own versions of the law to protect tenants after a foreclosure.
+In the years after the PTFA expired, some states, like Illinois and North Carolina, implemented their own versions of the law to protect tenants after a foreclosure.
 Usually, state laws that provide protections to tenants after a foreclosure are pretty similar to the PTFA.